-Kane, once attorney general, about to be released from jail
+Kane, once Pennsylvania attorney general, released from jail

 EAGLEVILLE, Pa.
-(AP) — Former Pennsylvania Attorney General Kathleen Kane is expected to be released from jail after serving less than a year for a grand jury secrecy violation.
+(AP) — Former Pennsylvania Attorney General Kathleen Kane has been released from jail after serving less than a year for a grand jury secrecy violation.

-The 53-year-old is scheduled to get out of the Montgomery County Correctional Facility in the Philadelphia suburbs on Wednesday morning.
+The 53-year-old left the Montgomery County Correctional Facility in the Philadelphia suburbs about 8:20 a.m.
+Wednesday.

 Kane is a Scranton native who was the first Democrat and first woman elected to be the state’s top prosecutor.